Neo45666/DevOps-Projects/12. DevOps Tooling Website Solution/README.md

 3. Database Server: One Ubuntu 20.04 + MySQL
 4. Storage Server: One Red Hat Enterprise Linux 8 + NFS Server
 5. Programming Language: PHP

-6. Code Repository: GitHub On the diagram below you can see a common pattern where several stateless Web Servers share a common database and also access the same files using Network File Sytem (NFS) as a shared file storage.
-Even though the NFS server might be located on a completely separate hardware – for Web Servers it look like a local file system from where they can serve the same files.
+On the diagram below you can see a common pattern where several stateless Web Servers share a common database and also access the same files using [Network File Sytem (NFS)](https://en.wikipedia.org/wiki/Network_File_System) as a shared file storage.
+Even though the NFS server might be located on a completely separate hardware - for Web Servers it look like a local file system from where they can serve the same files.

 ![nfs_achitecture](./images/nfs_achitecture.PNG)